lakshmankumar12/languageNotes/go_notes.md

 * GOROOT/GOPATH will always be searched.
     * GOPATH can have multiple values like PATH
     * GOPATH/src is where source code lives.

-# Managing Go code

-* Go programmers typically keep all their Go code in a single workspace.
-* A workspace contains many version control repositories (managed by Git, for example).
-* Each repository contains one or more packages.
-* Each package consists of one or more Go source files in a single directory.
-  (open question: how does go compiler know where to look for when a variable is not available in this file, but another file belonging to the same package?)
-* The path to a package's directory determines its import path.

-# Useful Statements

 # Packages in standard library